IN-PERSON WORKSHOPS:

 Logistics

-• Capacity: Limited to 8 participants for bespoke instruction.
+• Capacity: Limited to 7 participants for individualized instruction.

-• Provisions: Dedicated wheel, storage, and shared studio tools provided.
+• Equipment and materials: Dedicated wheel, storage, and shared studio tools provided; unlimited clay available

-• Accommodations: Students are responsible for transportation (Hartford BDL Airport) and lodging (Brattleboro options).
+• Accommodations: Students are responsible for transportation (Hartford BDL Airport) and lodging.

-• Inquiry: Contact for tuition details and flexible payment plans.
+• Inquiry: Contact for tuition details and payment plans.

 Material Fees